WilliamJin123/AgnoCode/README.md

 My attempt to port Claude Code so I can use my free API keys instead of Claude.
 (Who doesn't love free?)

-TS better be done within the next month becuase I need this bad.

 ## Deployment

 - Web app